 Clinical Psychologist / CBT Psychotherapist, Guildford

 I started working at Shere Surgery in 2010, and feel very fortunate to be based in a location that not only benefits from a lovely collection of GPs, but is also the ideal therapeutic setting with the sounds of trees, birds and the River Tillingbourne audiable from the therapy room.
-Outside of Shere, I also supervise other therapists in the Guildford area, provide teaching for the Southampton Clinical Psychology doctorate course and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
+Outside of Shere, I supervise other therapists in the Guildford area, provide teaching for the Southampton Clinical Psychology doctorate course and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
 I very much enjoy the mix that my work at Shere and Portsmouth offer me – if only they could be geographically closer together!

 ‘BABCP Accredited Cognitive Behavioural Psychotherapist’ is a title protected by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).

-Training as a Clinical Psychologist does not, alone, fulfil the strict accreditation requirements of the leading CBT regulators, the BABCP.
+Training as a Clinical Psychologist often does not, alone, fulfil the strict accreditation requirements of the leading CBT regulators, the BABCP.
 To achieve accreditation with the BABCP, a practitioner is required to complete a BABCP-approved postgraduate diploma course which involves both practical and written coursework.
 It is not mandatory for Clinical Psychologists to complete this course in order to practise CBT, but I hope that training to this level enhances my work as a Clinical Psychologist and ensures that when I treat clients using CBT it is to the highest professional standard.

 Details of my relevant qualifications are listed below:

 I have also completed a large number of various training courses in Acceptance and Commitment Therapy, Mindfulness, Relationship issues and Attachment to name just four.